mujtaba-qureshi/Web-Scrapping-RT100/README.md

 #### Data Wrangling:
 Data was scrapped from multiple webpages:
-a.
-The URLs and rankings for the RT top 100 movies were scrapped from the homepage: [here] (https://www.rottentomatoes.com/top/bestofrt/)
+1. The URLs and rankings for the RT top 100 movies were scrapped from the homepage: [here] (https://www.rottentomatoes.com/top/bestofrt/)
-b.
-The URLs were used to extract the following information:
+2. The URLs were used to extract the following information:
 * Audience Count
 * Audience Score
 * Critic Count